Woman placing a portafilter on a semi-automatic espresso machine

 Your perfect shot of espresso is unique to you and your needs.
 Here are some factors to consider when deciding which at-home espresso machine is best for you.

-EASE OF USE VS CONTROL
+EASE OF USE VS. CONTROL

 ESPRESSO MACHINE GRINDER

-Great espresso starts with great beans and a fresh, precise grind.
+Great espresso starts with great beans and a fresh, uniform grind.
 If you want to automate this part, opt for an espresso machine with a built-in grinder, but keep in mind that settings may be limited.
 A standalone burr grinder might offer you more control to vary your grind and quantity per type of bean and shot.
-The KitchenAid® Burr Coffee Grinder offers 70 precise settings for a variety of brewing methods while the Automatic Smart Dosing Technology takes the guesswork out of dosing and automatically adjusts grind time to deliver the proper volume and consistency.

 WHAT CAN YOU MAKE WITH AN ESPRESSO MACHINE?